robotjsorg/AI_Hackathon_RAG_chatbot/server/README.md

 - **Method:** POST
 - **Description:** Add new documents to the vector database.
 - **Request Body:** JSON object containing documents to be added.
+  - `message`: The message to be added to the vector database.
+String.
 - **Response:** "Documents added to vector database"

 ### 3. Retrieve Documents